The Edge (New Zealand radio station)

 The Edge is a youth-oriented New Zealand entertainment brand consisting of a national radio network and an entertainment website.
 It is owned and operated by MediaWorks New Zealand.
+Streaming on the app Rova live 24\7.
 It previously had a TV channel, The Edge TV.

 The station was founded in Hamilton in 1994 and is now based in Auckland; it broadcasts nationwide over multiple channels.
 Research International audience surveys suggest The Edge has approximately 581,200 listeners across all markets that are surveyed and the station makes up 7.0% of the New Zealand radio market.

 The network is most successful in Waikato, Rotorua and Nelson surveys and in the 15–19 and 10–14 female demographics, whereas rival station ZM is most popular with listeners aged between 20 and 34.
 The station's breakfast programme is number two in the ratings for nationwide commercial breakfast radio; its 240,000 listeners compare with 325,600 listeners for the top-rating Newstalk ZB.
 This compares with the non-commercial RNZ National whose breakfast programme, Morning Report, has an audience of 522,000 listeners.